-Cedar Point, the world’s coaster capital in Sandusky, Ohio, promises big fun for thrill-seeking families and little fun for the youngest park fans.
-This 364-acre Lake Erie peninsula near Sandusky, Ohio, has attracted traveling families since 1870, when the famous themepark first opened as a Midwestern bathing beach.
-In 1900, businessman George Boeckling assumed control of the property and added a variety of hotels and amusement rides.
+Cedar Point, the world’s roller coaster capital in Sandusky, Ohio, promises big fun for thrill-seeking families and little fun for the youngest park fans.
+This 364-acre peninsula of fun jutting into Lake Erie, Cedar Point has attracted traveling families since 1870, when the famous amusement park first opened as a Midwestern-bathing beach.
+In 1900, businessperson George Boeckling assumed control of the property and added a variety of hotels and amusement rides.
 Over the next century, Boeckling’s lakeshore destination became one of the world’s most electrifying theme parks.

 Cedar Point = Roller Coaster Capital of the World

-All season long, roller coaster afficionados flock to Cedar Point in order to test their nerves against the park’s record-breaking collection of twists, turns, loops and screws.
-Cedar Point’s coasters range from kid-friendly to death-defying, so thrill-seekers of all ages and tastes are likely to find a coaster that suits their needs.
+All season long, roller coaster aficionados flock to Cedar Point in order to test their nerves against the park’s record-breaking collection of twists, turns, loops and screws.
+Cedar Point’s coasters range from kid-friendly to death defying, so thrill-seekers of all ages and tastes are likely to find a coaster that suits their needs.

-Carrying two trains of standing passengers (yes, we said standing), Cedar Point’s Rougarou, formerly the Mantis, climbs 145 feet before descending at an angle of 52° into a massive 119-foot-tall loop.
+Carrying two trains of standing passengers (yes, we said standing), Cedar Point’s Rougarou is floorless and climbs 145 feet before descending at an angle of 52 degrees into a massive 119-foot-tall loop.
 With speeds reaching up to 60 miles per hour, Rougarou is one of the fastest stand-up roller coasters in the world.

 If “no guts, no glory” is the motto you live by, then test your nerves on Cedar Point’s Millennium Force – the coaster by which all others are measured.
-This 6,595-foot steel scream-machine climbs 308 feet before plunging 80° into a series of heart-stopping tunnels and turns.
+This 6,595-foot steel scream-machine climbs 308 feet before plunging 80 degrees into a series of heart-stopping tunnels and turns.